D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 \end{pmatrix}$$
 And that's the spin part done already.
 The real challenge is solving the spatial part.
 ### The spatial part
 Since we have a central potential, the system lends itself well to be rewritten in [[spherical coordinates]], as the Schrödinger equation has a general solution in this form.
-To do so, we make a first [[coordinate transformation]] to the [[frame of reference]] of the [[center of mass]].
+To do so, we make a first [[Coordinate transformation]] to the [[frame of reference]] of the [[center of mass]].
 We define the reduced mass as usual:
 $$\mu=\frac{Mm}{M+m}$$
 Then, using $\mu$ and expressing the [[Laplacian]] in the relative coordinate $\mathbf{r}=\mathbf{r}_{e}-\mathbf{R}$, the equation becomes
 $$\hat{H}\psi(r)=\left[ - \frac{\hbar^{2}}{2\mu} \nabla ^{2}_{r}- \frac{Ze^{2}}{4\pi \varepsilon_{0}r}\right]\psi(r)=E\psi(r)$$